flyaway1217/ExAssist/docs/observe.rst

 When you entering this context, ExAssist will automatically:
     - Create a uniqe directory which will be used to save all the information about this experiment.
     - Gather meta information about your experiment, like your starting time and environment information.
+    - Load the config file from the path you provided.
+You can access the `Config <https://docs.python.org/3.6/library/configparser.html#configparser.ConfigParser>`_ object by ``assist.config``.

 ..
 NOTE::
     Once entering the context, you can not modify the basic information about ``Assist`` covered in last section, see :ref:`create-assist`.